House Democrats move swiftly to strip Marjorie Taylor Greene of committee assignments - KION546

 The rule would govern the procedures for floor debate ahead of the full House’s consideration of the resolution to strip Greene of her committee assignments.
 It marks the first official step by House Democrats to oust Greene from her assignments.

+Even though members agree that Greene’s embrace of conspiracy theories, her past comments and actions and current lack of remorse are all reason for McCarthy to strip her of her committee assignments, some worry bringing it to the floor for a vote could potentially cause Republicans to deploy the same recourse against Democratic members if they control the House in the future.

+Greene herself warned Monday that the precedent could be used against Democrats in the future.
+“If Democrats remove me from my committees, I can assure them that the precedent they are setting will be used extensively against members on their side once we regain the majority after the 2022 elections,” she tweeted.

-Despite the ultimatum, McCarthy is not yet tipping his hand on how he will handle Greene.
-An aide told CNN that McCarthy needs to speak with the congresswoman first.
+It’s still possible McCarthy could ultimately make the call and save the House from having to hold the vote.
+But despite the ultimatum, he is not yet tipping his hand on how he will handle Greene, and an aide told CNN that he needs to speak with the congresswoman first.

 “They need to have a person-to-person conversation,” a McCarthy spokesman said.
 The two are expected talk this week, but it’s still not clear when.